Master of Science in Biomedical Informatics

 - To assess data quality to determine if it is sufficient to answer necessary questions, maintain privacy, and meet legal requirements

 - How to tailor analytic results to assist in policy decisions, goal setting, and outcomes evaluations

 - To use population health data to understand and assess the environmental and community based factors that contribute to public health and disease prevention

-- The population health concentration will allow students with an interest in community level health to focus their studies and research on data systems and analysis specific to resource allocation, chronic and infectious disease prevention, and the increased use of evidence-based solutions to improve the quality of life for communities.
-This concentration’s requirements include a specific population health concentration discussion section and population health electives.
+- To focus their studies and research on data systems and analysis specific to resource allocation, chronic and infectious disease prevention, and the increased use of evidence-based solutions to improve the quality of life for communities.